fetometo/windowgen-documentation/docs/source/parameters.rst

 This section allows you to assign materials to your window.

 .. warning::
-    For the materials to work correctly for Mapping, choose **UV Map** node and select UVMap (in some cases, **Realize Instances** must be turned on in the WindowGen Modifier).
+    For the materials to work correctly for mapping, choose the **UV Map** node and select UVMap (in some cases, the **Realize Instances** option must be enabled in the Options sections).

     .. image:: images/03_parameters_materials.png
         :width: 75%